BHoM/BHoM/README.md

 ## License ##

-BHoM is licensed under the Apache License.
+BHoM is licensed under the GNU Lesser General Public License (LGPL).
 BHoM also uses a number of third party libraries, some with different licenses.